Covid 19 Delta outbreak: Destiny's Brian and Hannah Tamaki summoned to appear at Auckland police station - NZ Herald

-Destiny Church leaders Brian and Hannah Tamaki have reportedly been called to an Auckland police station today in relation to a mass anti-lockdown protest over the weekend.
+Destiny Church leaders Brian and Hannah Tamaki have been told to report to an Auckland police station today after the latest mass anti-lockdown protest over the weekend.

+Hannah Tamaki confirmed she has been called into speak with police along with her husband Brian.

+On a livestream video this morning, she issued a message of thanks to supporters including those people of faith who are praying for them.

 "For those concerned, Brian and Hannah Tamaki have been called into Auckland Central Police station tomorrow morning," he wrote last night.